tencurse/userscripts/AO3 Only Show Primary Pairing Description.md

 As per the title, this script will show works that have the primary ship in the first tag.
 The difference between this and Neeve's script is that it automatically detects the primary pairing, little to no configuration needed.
 (See details below on the specifics.)

+**New in v1.2:** The script now works with tag synonyms as well as subtags!
+(Looking at you, Dragon Age ship subtags...)
+Primary character tag detection is also enabled by default.

 ## How it works

 ### Primary pairing